CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

     ) -> str:
         """Execute the enterprise search."""
         try:
-            # Implementation would connect to your enterprise search system
+            # setup would connect to your enterprise search system
             # For example, using Elasticsearch, SharePoint, or a custom API
             results = self._query_enterprise_system(query, department, max_results)